ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Powerful features of command mode

-For example, search and replace with regular expression support
+For example, search and replace with regular expression support.
+A detailed overview for using regular expressions in vim is [here](https://learnbyexample.gitbooks.io/vim-reference/content/Regular_Expressions.html).

 * `/` or `?`: search in text forward and backward
 * `:%s/search_pattern/replace_pattern/cg`: replacement syntax